 What Star Wine List Recognition Actually Signals

 Star Wine List is one of the few international wine-list awards that assesses wine programs on their own terms rather than as adjuncts to food or hotel reputation.
 Earning it once is a credentialing event.
 Earning it in both 2023 and 2026 indicates a list that has been maintained and developed over time, not one that coasted on an early selection.
-In the Belgian context, where wine bar culture has expanded considerably across Brussels, Antwerp, Ghent, and the coast, sustained Star Wine List recognition places Goddaard in a smaller peer set than the raw number of wine bars in the country might suggest.
+In the Belgian context, where wine bar culture has expanded considerably across Brussels, Antwerp, Ghent, and the coast, sustained Star Wine List recognition places Goddaard in a smaller comparable set than the raw number of wine bars in the country might suggest.

 For comparison, Fermento Wine Bar in Brussels and VINES by maQUINZE in Ostend represent the spread of serious wine programming across Belgian cities.
 Vino Vino in Namur shows that the commitment to serious lists extends well beyond the major urban centres.
 Within Antwerp specifically, Goddaard's double recognition marks it as part of the city's upper tier of wine-led addresses, not merely a neighbourhood option for people who want something with dinner.